philwhiles/frettler/README.md

-# Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments
+Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments

-Getting started with Frettler
 =============================

 - [Synopsis](#Synopsis)